Walt Whitman and Abraham Lincoln: Reception

 The cluster of poems improved Whitman's reputation, and included one considered by critics to be his best ("Lilacs") and one of his most popular ("My Captain!").
 Historian Roy Basler deemed "My Captain!" and "Lilacs" Whitman's two most famous poems.
 The scholar William Pannapacker called "My Captain" the most popular poem ever written on Lincoln.

 Drum-Taps and Sequel received mixed reviews.
 Some poems were generally praised, particularly "My Captain!" and "Lilacs".
 Henry James accused Whitman of exploiting the tragedy of Lincoln's death to serve himself.
-By contrast, Sequel to Drum-Taps convinced William Dean Howells that Whitman had cleaned his "old channels of their filth" and poured "a stream of blameless purity" through.
+By contrast, Sequel to Drum-Taps convinced William Dean Howells that Whitman "has cleansed the old channels of their filth, and pours through them a stream of blameless purity".
 Whitman's Lincoln poetry was not immediately popular.
 His lectures helped to raise the perception of the poems around the nation, and by the late 1870s "My Captain" was often listed with James Russell Lowell's "Commemoration Ode" as some of the best poetry honoring Lincoln.
 As Whitman's profile grew, many people assumed he had been close to the president during his life.

 After 1881, Whitman became known increasingly for "My Captain!" and the persona he cultivated through events like the lectures.
 "My Captain!" became Whitman's most popular poem; it was his only poem to be anthologized before his death.
 Following Whitman's death in 1892, his obituary in the New York Herald noted that to most people "Whitman's poetry will always remain as a sealed book, but there are few who are not able to appreciate the beauty of 'O Captain!
 My Captain!'"
 In 1920, Léon Bazalgette, a French literary critic, wrote "Lilacs" and "My Captain!" had established Whitman as the poet "who sings the American nation" and that his Lincoln poems represented "the heart of America in tears".
 In 1943, Henry Seidel Canby wrote that Whitman's poems on Lincoln have become known as "the poems of Lincoln".

 Opinions of "My Captain!" and "Commemoration Ode" remained high until the 20th century.
 Following a critical reappraisal, critics wrote about the poems' conventionality and lack of originality.
 "Lilacs" superseded them as one of the most prominent poems of the Civil War era.
 In 1962, Whitman biographer James E. Miller described several poems in the cluster as "competently executed expressions of public sentiment on a high public occasion", but lacking the sentimentality and powerful symbolism of "Lilacs".
 The scholar of American literature Charles M. Oliver wrote in 2006 that Whitman's works on Lincoln represent him at his most eloquent.